1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 displayed.

-- If "External" was chosen in step 7 above, go back to "Audience" in the left sidebar and click on "Publish the application".
+- If "External" was chosen in step 7 above, return to "Audience" in the left sidebar and click on "Publish the application".

 Due to the "enhanced security" recently introduced by Google, you are theoretically supposed to "submit your application for verification" and wait several weeks for their response.